 Jacques Demy, the most romantic of the French nouvelle vague filmmakers, loved American movies, especially musicals, but his taste for American musicals and candy-colored romance was balanced with a bittersweet sensibility.
 For all the energizing music and dreamy love affairs, his romances more often than not don’t really get happy endings.
-FilmStruck presents a collection of Demy’s films—comedies, fantasies, melodramas—streaming until August (they are also available on Criterion Channel).
-Start with these three essentials.
+Kanopy presents these essentials.

-The Umbrellas of Cherbourg (France, 1964) is, at least in spirit, a return to Lola as a genuine Technicolor musical, one that is entirely sung from a libretto by Demy set to Michel Legrand’s famed score.
+The Umbrellas of Cherbourg (France, 1964) is a genuine Technicolor musical, one that is entirely sung from a libretto by Demy set to Michel Legrand’s famed score.
 Catherine Deneuve, looking so young it’s hard to believe she matured into Belle de Jour just a few years later, and fresh faced Nino Castelnuovo are young lovers separated by the Algerian war and the complications of life.
 The candy colored sets suggests the great Hollywood musicals: bright, clean, a utopian world, but with a distinctly French flavor.
 Instead of elaborate numbers we get intimate staging where every movement becomes like a dance, and in place of a traditional happy ending is a realization of how circumstances, compromises and life itself take us in different directions.

 It was nominated for five Academy Awards and won the Palme d’Or at Cannes.